anthonytietjen/signup-ui-react-redux-springboot/client/README.md

 1. Not using PropTypes.
 Could specify the PropTypes or switch to TypeScript and use IProps interfaces.
 1. Using CSS.
 Could use Sass or a CSS-in-JS solution based on the project goals.
 1. Not using Code Splitting.
 Could add code splitting based on project size and goals.
+1. Very basic CSS used.
+Could add something like Bootstrap, invent own styles, etc, based on project needs.
+1. Not using responsive CSS.
+Could add media queries to make the CSS responsive.

 ## Running locally